Liquid Markup Filters

 How Liquid markup filters work

-• In a Liquid markup object {{ }}, place some text, or a query export’s name: {{"Hello world"}}
+• In a Liquid markup object {{ }}, enter some text in quotes, or the name of a merge field: {{"Hello world"}}

-• Add a pipe delimiter after that content: {{"Hello World | }}
+• Add a pipe delimiter after that content: {{"Hello World" | }}

-• Add the filter keyword after the pipe delimiter: {{"Hello World | upcase }}
+• Add the filter keyword after the pipe delimiter: {{"Hello World" | upcase }}

 The filter takes that text or export and transforms it accordingly: HELLO WORLD